 The ISFJ Personality Types (Introverted-Sensing-Feeling-Judging) generally stand out among others as individuals who are highly dependable.
-They also tend to genuinely care for others and often tirelessly work for other’s behalf.
+They also tend to genuinely care for others and often tirelessly work on other’s behalf.
 When accepting responsibilities, ISFJs are known to go beyond their expectations.
-When doing so, this personality type often will place their trust in practical judgements and retain an appreciation for traditional functionality.
+When doing so, this personality type often will place their trust in practical judgments and retain an appreciation for traditional functionality.
 They are often conservative and consistent.
-These introvertedly driven students tend to place their concentration toward their own personal business, paying most of their consideration toward their own perspective, sentiment and judgement.
-Having an Introverted personality supports that an individual gains energy by, and directs their personal energy toward, their own personal journey.
-An ISFJ Personality Type may be disinclined to hold leadership positions in group environments, however this personality type has been known to step up for the task if asked.
+These introvertedly driven students tend to place their concentration on their own personal business, paying most of their consideration toward their own perspective, sentiment, and judgment.
+Having an Introverted personality supports that an individual gains energy by and directs their personal energy toward their own personal journey.
+An ISFJ Personality Type may be disinclined to hold leadership positions in group environments, however, this personality type has been known to step up for the task if asked.
 Additionally, ISFJs have been known to go to extreme lengths to help a roommate or friend in need.

 Learning Styles and Being Studious